xiawi/ronny-maze-clearing/README.md

 ## Instructions
 ### Initialising the Maze
-Simplify change the values below to specify the size of the new maze.
+Simply change the values below to specify the size of the new maze.

 	maze_size  = [8,11] # w * h